mozilla-services/hoverpad/README.md

 Hoverpad uses the WebExtensions
 [Storage API](https://developer.mozilla.org/Add-ons/WebExtensions/API/storage)
-to persist the notes encrypted.
+to create persistent, encrypted notes.

 ## What it shows

 * How to persist data in a WebExtension using the Storage Sync API.
-* How to connect using Firefox Account in an addon
+* How to connect using Firefox Account in an add-on
 * How to build an extension with [Elm](http://www.elm-lang.org/)
 * How to encrypt data using WebCrypto
-* How to sync data and handle conflicts with Kinto
+* How to sync data and handle conflicts with [Kinto](http://kinto.readthedocs.io/en/stable/)

 ## How to try the add-on in Firefox?